 Our residents want places to work and things to do in Surprise.
 Individuals and families should not be forced to leave Surprise for jobs and entertainment.
 This year, Amazon will be bringing over 300 jobs to Surprise.
 We need to continue to create the high paying careers that our residents deserve.
 I voted to fund our Economic Development Department with a $1 million contingency fund to attract jobs and businesses to Surprise to benefit our residents.
 In addition, I support continuing to build out our Surprise City Center with family-friendly entertainment for residents.

 As a civics and government teacher, I know firsthand that education is our foundation and the future of Surprise.
 I became a teacher because I have a passion for our youth and want to give back to the community that made me who I am.
 I am committed to fostering public-private partnerships between schools and local businesses that benefit our community and students.
 We also need to create new opportunities and places to go for all of our families and youth.
-I voted for funding for our new Countryside Park, which will begin soon.
+I voted to fund our new Countryside Park which completed this year.